-- If you choose Static, type Primary DNS, Secondary DNS, Domain Suffix, IP address, Subnet mask, and Default gateway in the appropriate fields. - 7.
+- If you choose DHCP, the Primary DNS, Secondary DNS, Domain Suffix, IP address, Subnet mask, and Default gateway fields will be automatically populated (if your DHCP server is configured to provide this information), once you save this network setup and restart CC-SG. - With the information the DHCP server provides, CC-SG registers itself dynamically with the DNS server if it accepts dynamic updates. - See Recommended DHCP Configurations for CC-SG (on page 259). - Static: - If you choose Static, type Primary DNS, Secondary DNS, Domain Suffix, IP address, Subnet mask, and Default gateway in the appropriate fields. - 7.
 To run in dual stack mode, complete the IPV6 configuration section.
 Skip this step to use IPV4 only. - a.
 Select the Enable IPV6 checkbox. - b.
-Select Router Discovery or Static in the Configuration drop-down list.

-- 8. If you choose Router Discovery, some fields are automatically populated: Global/Unique Local IPV6 Address, Prefix Length, Default Gateway IPV6 Address, and Link-Local IPV6 Address and Zone ID. - a.
-If you choose Static, enter the Global/Unique Local IPV6 Address, Prefix Length, and Default Gateway IPV6 Address. - 9.
-Click the Adapter Speed drop-down arrow and select a line speed from the list.
+Select Router Discovery or Static in the Configuration drop-down list. - 8.
+If you choose Router Discovery, some fields are automatically populated: Global/Unique Local IPV6 Address, Prefix Length, Default Gateway IPV6 Address, and Link-Local IPV6 Address and Zone ID. - a.
+If you choose Static, enter the Global/Unique Local IPV6 Address, Prefix Length, and Default Gateway IPV6 Address. - Click the Adapter Speed drop-down arrow and select a line speed from the list.
 Make sure your selection agrees with your switch's adapter port setting.
-If your switch uses 1 Gig line speed, select Auto. - 10.
-If you selected Auto in the Adapter Speed field, the Adapter Mode field is disabled, with Full Duplex selected automatically.
+If your switch uses 1 Gig line speed, select Auto. - If you selected Auto in the Adapter Speed field, the Adapter Mode field is disabled, with Full Duplex selected automatically.
 If you selected an Adapter Speed other than Auto, select a duplex mode in the Adapter Mode drop-down list. - Click Update Configuration to save your changes.
 If you enabled or disabled IPv6, CC-SG must reboot.
 All other changes require a restart.
-Your changes will not take effect until CC-SG reboots or restarts. - Click Reboot Now/Restart Now if you want to automatically restart/reboot CC-SG now. - Click Reboot Later/Restart Later if you would like to manually restart/reboot CC-SG later.
-See Restarting CC-SG (on page 263).
+Your changes will not take effect until CC-SG reboots or restarts.

+- Click Reboot Now/Restart Now if you want to automatically restart/reboot CC-SG now. - Click Reboot Later/Restart Later if you would like to manually restart/reboot CC-SG later.
+See Restarting CC-SG (on page 240).
 CC-SG will do a reboot if needed. - Click Cancel to return to the Network Setup panel without saving your changes.
 You must click Update Configuration, then choose a restart option to save your changes.